george0st/qgate-model/README.md

  - **02-data**
    - The synthetic data for meta-model in CSV/GZ format (future support parquet) for party, account, transaction, event, communication, etc.
-   - You can also generate your own dataset with requested size (see sample './02-data/03-size-10k.sh' or description 'python main.py generate --help')
+   - You can also generate your own dataset with requested size (see sample `./02-data/03-size-10k.sh` or description `python main.py generate --help`)
  - **03-test**
    - The information for test simplification e.g. feature vector vs on/off-line data, test/data hints, etc.